Month 3, Week 1

 Here is some advice to help you manage your new balancing act:

-Start slow.
-Might it be possible for you to start off on part-time?
+- Start slow.
+Might it be possible for you to start off on a part-time schedule and ease into work?
 Consider asking your employer.

-Line up help.
+- Line up help.
 Check referrals and network to find an arrangement that works for you.
 This may go a long way toward your peace of mind.
-Use that help to schedule practice stints away from baby.
+Use that help to schedule practice stints away from baby before you actually begin work.

 - 5 hours at room temperature